1964: The Beatles were at The Night of a Hundred Stars at the Palladium in London.

 1989: Ringo Starr began his first tour with his All-Starr Band (Joe Walsh, Billy Preston and Clarence Clemons) at the Park Central Amphitheater in Dallas, Texas.
 Over the years, the lineup has changed, but the concept remains--everyone on stage is an "all-star in their own right".

 1990: John Mellencamp began work on his acting and directing debut in the movie Falling From Grace.

 1987: The surviving members of the Beatles sued EMI-Capitol for $40 million representing back payments and the right to own their own music.

-1992: Bruce Springsteen opened his world tour at Brendan Byrne Arena in New Jersey.
+1992: Bruce Springsteen opened his world tour with the first of 11 shows at Brendan Byrne Arena in New Jersey.

 1993: Nirvana made a surprise appearance at Roselnad Ballroom in New York City, playing songs from their upcoming In Utero album.

 1994: The Eagles were in concert at the Citrus Bowl in Orlando, Florida.

 1994: Elton John registered his 27th Top 10 hit (#5 all-time) with the great song "Can You Feel The Love Tonight" from the movie The Lion King.